Smart Urban Mobility Laboratory (SUM-Lab)

 PictureClick above headshot for accessing Dr. Yu Zhang's CV (PDF file).

-Dr. Yu Zhang is a Professor with the Department of Civil and Environmental Engineering at the University of South Florida.
-Dr. Zhang leads the Smart Urban Mobility Laboratory at USF and serves as the Director for National Institute for Congestion Reduction (NICR, a USDOT National University Transportation Center, and Associate Director of Center for Transportation, Environmental, and Community Health (CTECH), a USDOT Tier 1 UTC.
+Dr. Yu Yu Zhang is a Professor with the Department of Civil and Environmental Engineering at the University of South Florida (USF) and leads the Smart Urban Mobility Laboratory (SUM-Lab) at USF.
+She serves as the Director for National Institute for Congestion Reduction (NICR), a USDOT National University Transportation Center (8/2022-8/2025).
+She also served as the Associate Director of Center for Transportation, Environmental, and Community Health (CTECH), a USDOT Tier 1 UTC (10/2016-9/2023).
 Dr. Zhang develops mathematical programming and solution algorithms, simulation tools, econometrics and statistical models, machine learning/deep learning methods for obtaining innovative solutions for more efficient, resilient, and sustainable multimodal transportation systems.
-Her recent efforts focus on emerging services and technologies in transportation, including Advanced Air Mobility and ACES Transportation.
+Her recent efforts focus on challenging issues of emerging services and technologies in transportation, including Advanced Air Mobility and automated connected electrified and shared (ACES) Transportation.

 Dr. Zhang holds Ph.D. and M.S. from the University of California Berkeley in Civil and Environmental Engineering and Bachelor from Southeast University of China in Transportation Engineering.